The dawn chill of autumn,

 Sink me into fire, plunge me into ice,

-But do not let me wander alone in shadows
+But do not let me wander alone in the shadows.

 Let us have a place all to ourselves